 Odisha lockdown: 14-day complete shutdown in 4 districts from tomorrow till July 31

-Bhubaneswar, July 16: To bring the corona situation under control, Odisha government announced on Thursday that it will be imposing a complete 14-day lockdown in parts of the state starting from tomorrow 9 pm.
+Bhubaneswar, July 16: To bring the corona situation under control, Odisha government announced on Thursday that it will be imposing a complete 14-day lockdown in parts of the state starting from tomorrow at 9 pm.

 Addressing media, Chief Secretary Asit Tripathy said that the decision was taken as 66 per cent of total cases are in Ganjam, Khurda, Cuttack and Jajpur.